You wish to consume a JSON REST API implemented in your Rails application.

 There are still inconsistencies between the Ruby and Javascript world.
 For example, in Ruby we use underscored attribute names (display_name) whereas in Javascript we use camelCase (displayName).

-implementation angularjs-rails-resource available to streamline consuming Rails resources.
+There is a custom $resource implementation angularjs-rails-resource available to streamline consuming Rails resources.
 It uses transformers and inceptors to rename the attribute fields and handles the root wrapping behavior for you.